 Kevin joined Gateway as the Director of Technology in 2002.
-His university pursuits included flight school, earth & environmental sciences, and anthropology & archaeology.
-After graduating, he left New York on an extended road trip, exploring national parks and camping while crisscrossing the country.
-A quick stop in San Francisco became the end of the trip and Kevin's new home.
-He was soon after employed by Ziff Davis Media as a Project Leader (for PC Computing and Smart Business magazines).
-While at ZDM, Kevin designed usability and performance tests to evaluate products ranging from computers and cell phones to software and web services, providing lab conclusions to editorial for publication.
-He later worked as a technology teacher for Aim High's summer program, and was then employed by KDBS as a multimedia teacher and Support Specialist.
-Kevin enjoys traveling, skiing, hiking and fixin' stuff from motorcycles and guitars to home appliances and computer networks.
+His university studies included flight school, environmental sciences and anthropology.
+A road trip followed graduation, to explore our national parks.
+Along the way, a stop in San Francisco ended up becoming home, where Kevin was employed by Ziff Davis Media as a Project Leader (for PC Computing and Smart Business magazines).
+He designed and conducted usability and performance tests to evaluate products ranging from computers and cell phones, to software solutions and web services.
+The results of these lab tests were provided for publication, or for client companies.
+After the Dot-Com Bust, he entered the Edtech field as a technology teacher for Aim High's youth program, and was employed by Burke's School as a multimedia teacher and support specialist.
+At Gateway, Kevin manages the organization's technology systems with his team.
+As much as possible, he enjoys exploring new international destinations, skiing and fixing broken stuff.

 Faculty & Staff Directory